Compliance

 Patient Safety Stakes

 Unlike retail or tech hiring, healthcare hiring errors can directly harm patients.
 If AI screens out a qualified nurse or advances an unqualified one, patient outcomes suffer.
-Regulators and courts will scrutinize healthcare AI hiring more intensely because of these stakes.
+Regulators like the Centers for Medicare & Medicaid Services (CMS) and courts will scrutinize healthcare AI hiring more intensely because of these stakes.
+For CMS standards, see the CMS Conditions of Participation.
+Recent CMS updates emphasize equitable access to care, which extends to non-discriminatory hiring practices that support a diverse clinical workforce.

 Highly Credentialed Workforce